Skip to Main Content

 ...
 See More ...
 See Less

-Brown (hand) has been ruled out for Friday's game versus the Hornets, Justin Turpin of WEEI.com reports.
+Brown (knee) is available for Tuesday's game against the Knicks, Justin Turpin of WEEI.com reports.

 ...
 See More ...
 See Less

-Brown (hand) is questionable for Friday's game against the Hornets, Taylor Snow of the Celtics' official site reports.
+Brown (knee) is questionable for Tuesday's game against the Knicks, Justin Turpin of WEEI.com reports.

 ...
 See More ...
 See Less